codeflood/chel/README.md

 A simple scripting environment for .net applications.

-> **Work in Progress:** This project is currently a work in progress and is not ready to be consumed.
+> :warning: **Work in Progress:** This project is currently a work in progress and is not ready to be consumed.
+Any aspect of the code or language specification may change during initial development.

 Chel is modelled after shell scripting languages like the Windows command prompt, or Bash, to provide a simple and intuative scripting environment.